 Newborns poop A LOT.
 I remember that it seemed like every time I changed a diaper it had a number 2 in it!
 Newborns eat an average of every two hours.
 This also happens to be around the time they need to go.
 So it comes out to about 12 diaper changes a day.
 Sort of off topic, but I just want to mention I have a family member who will remained unnamed who has a newborn.
 He keeps commenting on how much I must wash my cloth diapers because he says they are going through a TON of (disposable) diapers with their daughter.
 I think to myself (and have opened my mouth a few times) on how many diapers they are throwing into a landfill and how I really don’t do that much more laundry than normal.
 Ok back to the facts!

 If you want to wash every other day, 24 diapers seems to be a good place to be for the newborn stage.
 I only had 18 myself.
-I did a newborn cloth diaper rental from Kissed by the Moon.
+I did a newborn cloth diaper rental.
 I got 4 different brands of diapers to try out and I hated one brand because they leaked every single time.
 I was able to wash every other day with the 18 I had.
 The 18 I had was enough to go through the entire first day and until the night of the second and that is when I washed.
 There are many moms that have less when they start.
 You could have 12-15 diapers and just wash every day.
 Cloth diapers are the best thing for your baby.
 Starting small is ok.
 Every cloth diaper change you do keeps one disposable diaper out of a landfill.

 Toddlers (16 months-potty training) actually need less diapers than newborns.
 While it is true that around that age they start to poop more often again, they sometimes go a few hours in a dry diaper.
 So sometimes I only change every 3 or so hours as needed.
 Also at this point, they are sleeping through the night (hopefully) and only need one overnight diaper for those 12 hours.
 At this stage you could get by easily with around 18-20 diapers.
 (Again doable with less and washing more often.)